Fictionarry/TalkingGaussian/README.md

 - Users are encouraged to use this code responsibly and ethically.

 ### Video Dataset
 [Here](https://drive.google.com/drive/folders/1E_8W805lioIznqbkvTQHWWi5IFXUG7Er?usp=drive_link) we provide two video clips used in our experiments, which are captured from YouTube.
-Please respect the original content creators' rights and comply with YouTube’s copyright policies.
+Please respect the original content creators' rights and comply with YouTube’s copyright policies in the usage.

 Other used videos can be found from [GeneFace](https://github.com/yerfor/GeneFace) and [AD-NeRF](https://github.com/YudongGuo/AD-NeRF).